Philip Zuchman: Artwork

 Zuchman worked primarily with oils and encaustics.
-For much of his career, he has focused on painting landscapes en plein air.
+For much of his career, he focused on painting landscapes en plein air.

 Zuchman explored in his paintings humanity’s interdependence with nature, saying, "Landscapes are political.
 There are things in landscapes which we don't think of today as symbols—the road that moves through the landscape, the touch of a building, the fence separating borders, the edges of town.
 All these things combined together give a picture of man's relationship to the environment."
 His work also explored broader themes such as social ecology, war, and the possibilities of humanism.
 "Artists work to expose the nature of existence, to communicate feelings, to activate consciousness, increase human knowledge, to promote justice, and education.
 They are activists and pioneers who struggle in their lives against forces of isolation, poverty, discrimination, bad legislation, and being misunderstood by the public," he wrote in his "Call to Action."

-His commitment to art as a social practice led to his inclusion in several exhibits, including "Art From Detritus" in NYC and "All of Us or None."
-In 2002, Zuchman was featured in Wendy Weinberg's TV special "The Art of Activism," where he said, "I'm willing to go to great lengths sometimes to make a point.
+Zuchman’s commitment to art as a social practice led to his inclusion in several exhibits, including "Art From Detritus" in NYC and "All of Us or None."
+In 2002, he was featured in Wendy Weinberg's TV special "The Art of Activism," where he said, "I'm willing to go to great lengths sometimes to make a point.
 When issues grab a hold of me personally—issues of taxes that artists have to pay that are prejudicial, issues of censorship—I get to be a troublemaker.
 And I'm going to go and write letters and make phone calls.
 I'm going to do whatever I can do to possibly alter that situation.
 And I think artists should do this, I think this is very important.
 We should all be doing the critique of the world we live in."

 Describing Zuchman’s use of color in his introduction to Summer on a Hill, Peter London writes, "And it is here in his choice of color schemes that Philip is most inventive.
 The closely matched greens of midsummer are now replaced with a wider range of tones and tints.
 And these in turn are now given to us in layers of contrasting hues and saturations.
 The effect of this broadening and layering is to animate the flat surface of the painting to equal the vibrancy of the constantly changing light, the twirling shift of surfaces of the millions of leaves, grasses and clouds, all within yawning depths of space of nature just as it is.
 The scarlet and rose and mauve and sepia and chartreuse and cerulean of Philip’s palette replace nature’s own infinite variations on green.
 And how nature forms its own endless variety of twigs, pebbles, leaves and grasses is now replaced by Philip’s wide range of textured application of paint.
 Smears, glazes, washes, impastos, scumbles, blotches and the like build an uneven surface of the painting making the whole pulsate, again, like the shimmering of the light on any portion of nature’s beauty."